About Trading Standards for Business

 The Principle is designed to help and guide business.
 However, businesses must cooperate and accept they have the onus of compliance.
-Businesses should be willing, when seeking advice, to disclose relevant details of control, standards, recipes, specifications and diligence procedures.
+Businesses should:

 The Home Authority Principle has been developed by food and trading standards authorities as an aid to good enforcement practice.
 Practices which protect the customer, encourage fair trading, consistency and common sense.
 It aims to encourage authorities to place special emphasis on goods and services originating in their area to :

 - Provide businesses with a home authority source of guidance and advice;